Whole School, Whole Community, Whole Child

 Coordinated School Health

 Texas Education Code (TEC) 38.014 requires all schools to implement a coordinated school health (CSH) program in grades K-8.
-In Fort Worth ISD this law is met through the work of the Local Wellness Program sponsored by the Health and Physical Education Department.
+In Fort Worth ISD this mandate is met through the Local Wellness Program sponsored by the Health and Physical Education Department.
 The program utilizes the WSCC framework to develop programming each year.
 Local Wellness Coordinators (LWC's) are campus-based individuals who champion the health and wellness of student's, faculty, staff, and community members on their perspective campuses.
 LWC's are chosen by the school principal and can be counselors, school nurses, physical education teachers, classroom teachers, and school librarians.
-LWC's earn a stipend when wellness tasks are completed.
+LWC's earn a stipend when wellness tasks and initiatives are completed.
 Most importantly, the LWC's are a collective force in contributing to a district-wide focus on health and wellbeing.
 LWC's engage additional campus members to be on the School Wellness Action Team (SWAT) and work together to plan meaningful opportunities to learn about, engage in, and adopt healthy behaviors.